openstack/swift/doc/source/overview_encryption.rst

     should not be stored on any disk that is in any account, container or object ring.

+    The ``encryption_root_secret`` value should not be changed once deployed.
+    Doing so would prevent Swift from properly decrypting data that was encrypted using the former value, and would therefore result in the loss of that data.

 One method for generating a suitable value for ``encryption_root_secret`` is to use the ``openssl`` command line tool::